-1. Introduction
+Introduction

 Social media is about sharing and interaction.
-It gives everyone a chance to produce their own content, to reply to others (such as followers, family members or other bridge Players) and to share definitive moments, reflections and experiences.
-NZ Bridge believes that social media has a valuable role to play in sharing the excitement of bridge with other bridge Players and those interested in the sport.
-In addition to engaging with the bridge community, social media can help the organisation to reach members of the broader public and traditional media.
+It gives everyone a chance to produce their own content, reply to others (such as followers or fans) share exciting moments, reflections and experiences.
+NZ Bridge believes that social media has a valuable role to play in sharing the excitement of supporters and the public.
+In addition to engaging with members of the Bridge community, social media can help the organisation to reach members of the broader public and traditional media.

-Although social media provides a great opportunity to raise the profile of bridge and bridge Players and to reach new audiences, it also has the potential to harm the reputation of the organisation, its Affiliated Clubs or its participating Players, Board and Committee members, employees, officials and volunteers.
-It is crucial therefore for persons who can be perceived as representing NZ Bridge and/or who participate in the sport of bridge to be aware of the implications of using social media.
-The purpose of this document is to provide these individuals with guiding principles for using social media in an appropriate fashion.
+Whilst social media provides great opportunity to raise Bridge's profile of and reach new audiences, it also has the potential to harm the reputation of the organisation, its members and stakeholders.
+It is crucial therefore that individuals representing NZ Bridge are aware of the implications of using social media.
+The purpose of this document is to provide representative of NZ Bridge with guiding principles for using social media.